martindevans/HotAndSteamy2/readme.md

 **To use HotAndSteamy you must be a Steamworks developer.**

+# Status
+HotAndSteamy was written a couple of years ago and is now basically defunct.
+[Steamworks.Net](https://github.com/rlabrecque/Steamworks.NET) is a better wrapper in every way!

 # Setup

 To build this you are going to need a copy of the Steamworks SDK (***version 1.24***).
 This is *not* included in the Git repository and never will be.
 Once you have your copy of Steamworks add *steam_api.lib* as an additional dependency in the linker: